ziyamamedov/Avon/README.md

-# Oriflame independent consultant site
+# Avon independent consultant site

-In this project I'm trying to  make a site for a consultant working at oriflame
+In this project I'm trying to  make a site for a consultant working at Avon

-The site is available here https://ziyamamedov.github.io/oriflame/dist
+The site is available here https://ziyamamedov.github.io/Avon/dist